tom00/shopware-kubernetes-dev/README.md

-## New Shopware-Kube Concept WiP
+## Shopware-Franken-Kube Concept
 This concept is to test out Shopware PHP static build and compiled in application.
 All in a single binary.
 It is based on [FrankenPHP](https://frankenphp.dev) and [static-php-cli](https://static-php.dev) projects.
 Note that a static binary is built for production environments only.
-The dev version is based on `dunglas/frankenphp` image, because of inability to install xdebug in the binary version.
+The dev version is based on `dunglas/frankenphp` image, because it is not possible to compile xdebug into the binary version.
+The application is copied to a container ready to be deployed to a Kubernetes cluster.

-## Build
+## Build container images

 ### Build dev image
 ```shell